paketo-buildpacks/nginx/README.md

 ## Configurations

-Specifying the NGINX Server version through `buildpack.yml` configuration is deprecated and will not be supported in Apache HTTP Server Buildpack v1.0.0.
+Specifying the NGINX Server version through `buildpack.yml` configuration is deprecated and will not be supported in NGINX Server Buildpack v1.0.0.

 To migrate from using `buildpack.yml` please set the following environment variables at build time either directly (ex. `pack build my-app --env